MogomotsiFM/equation-solver-deployment-pipeline/README.md

   - To deploy a pre-production Lambda function alias that uses the image created above,
   - ~~To deploy an API Gateway pre-production stage~~,
 - AWS CodeBuild
-  - To run integration tests,
+  - To run integration tests using Postman,
-  - Integrate with Postman,
-  - Generate an AppSpec file and pipe it to CodeDeploy.
-This is a lesson from the first CodeBuild integration,
+  - *Generate an AppSpec file and pipe it to CodeDeploy.
+This is a lesson from the first CodeBuild integration*,
 - AWS CodeDeploy
   - To deploy a production Lambda function using a canary deployment strategy,
-  - ~To deploy an API Gateway production stage~,
+  - ~~To deploy an API Gateway production stage~~,
   - Add alarms that can trigger rollback in case of failures.